Aprimo: Teradata

 In 2011 the company was acquired by Teradata in a $525 million transaction.

 Marlin

 Teradata sold Aprimo in 2016 to Marlin Equity Partners for $90 million which merged it with Revenew and relocated its headquarters to Chicago.
-In 2017, Aprimo acquired Belgian company ADAM Software.
+In 2017, Aprimo acquired the Belgian company ADAM Software.

 Products and services

-The company's products include Digital Asset Management, software for managing videos, images, documents, and other assets; Productivity Management, software for managing ideas, plans, and production workflows; Plan & Spend, a budget planning system; Distributed Marketing, which coordinates marketing activities; and Campaign, a system that offers automated marketing data segmentation.
+The company's products include Digital Asset Management, software for managing videos, images, documents, and other assets; Productivity Management, software for managing ideas, plans, and production workflows; Plan & Spend, a budget planning system; Personalization, which serves the most relevant content for each user’s needs with AI-powered tagging; and Productivity to accelerate content creation, creative workflows, and campaign go-live across all channels.

 In 2017, according to the company, it moved its products to SaaS-based systems running on the Microsoft Azure cloud computing service.

 Operations

 Aprimo is headquartered in Chicago, with R&D and customer service operations primarily based in Indianapolis.